codentell/livepeer-video-nft-tutorial/README.md

 ### 📹 What is Livepeer? 📹
 `Livepeer` is a decentralized video transcoding platform.

-`Livepeer` makes adding video streaming features into your web3 apps easy.
+`Livepeer Video Services` makes adding video streaming features into your web3 apps easy.
 It can handle live streams or video files.

 ### What you need to get started:
 * 💚 [Node. js](https://nodejs.org/en/) installed on your computer 💻